Saturday, March 7, 2020

 #10.
 One of my favorite, 'go to herbs' for any exposure is Dr. Shen's Chinese herbal preparation known as 'Gan Mao Ling.'
 Two of these per person can protect a whole room full of folks who have been exposed to something quite virulent.
 Commonly, one tablet morning and night will fend off most microbes.
 And if one does contract something, then Dr. Shen's Zong Gan Ling can help to shorten the duration, allowing healing to progress more quickly.

 #13.
-Also, whenever attending the sick or being out and about in public places, where people are likely to be carrying communicable diseases, it is essential to practice good hygiene by washing your hands regularly and very thoroughly.
+Also, as we've been advised of late, whenever attending the sick or being out and about in public places, where people are likely to be carrying communicable diseases, it is essential to practice good hygiene by washing your hands regularly and very thoroughly.
 It is also a really good idea to avoid touching your mucus membranes like your nose, eyes or mouth unless your hands are nice and freshly cleaned.
 I also keep a little pump spray bottle of 3% hydrogen peroxide in the car, during the cold and flu season, to use on the steering wheel and other places where my hands touch regularly, just for a little extra precaution.
 And, if someone is feeling unwell, it's best if they stay home and don't get near other people.
 Staying clear of others with self isolation helps to prevent the spread of disease.
-And if a person is coughing, I like for them to do more than just cover their cough with an elbow or their hand, I ask them to use a good sized cloth, like twenty inches square, and really catch that cough, using their whole hand, with fingers spread widely, over that cloth and over their mouth, to catch those minute and mostly invisible spittle droplets, which are all carrying microbes that are looking for a new host.
+And if a person is coughing, I like for them to do more than just cover their cough with an elbow or their hand, I ask them to use a good sized cloth, like twenty inches square, and really catch that cough, using their whole hand, with fingers spread widely, over that cloth and over their mouth, to catch as many of those minute and mostly invisible spittle droplets as is possible.
+Those little air-borne drops are all carrying microbes that are busy looking for a new host.

 #14.
 Additionally, I carry in my purse, the glove box of the car and have on my bedside table, a little pump spray of an herbal immune booster, again, I like the one made by the great Dr. Richard Schulze's American Botanical Pharmacy called, 'Throat and Tonsil.'
 A few squirts of this, from time to time, aimed at the back of the throat, can stop most any little tickle before it gets started.
 A few similar products that will also help are 'Kick-it Immune Activator' by Wishgarden, 'Propolis & Herbs' by Y.S.
 Eco Bee Farms, and 'Immune Season' by Herb Pharm.
 These and many similar immune boosters should be widely available at your local healthy food store.
 Dr. Schulze also has an excellent one ounce herbal preparation called, 'Cold and Flu Shot.'
 This can be taken orally, like an herbal shot, and it can help to prevent something before it gets started, or knock it back sooner once symptoms have presented.